sbslee/fuc/docs/cli.rst

    Optional arguments:
      -h, --help  Show this help message and exit.
      --force     Force to overwrite the index file if it is present.

+   [Example] Index a GFF file:
+     $ fuc tabix-index in.gff.gz

+   [Example] Index a BED file:
+     $ fuc tabix-index in.bed.gz

+   [Example] Index a SAM file:
+     $ fuc tabix-index in.sam.gz

+   [Example] Index a VCF file.
+     $ fuc tabix-index in.vcf.gz

 tabix-slice
 ===========